Fund My Retraining

 - Licensure and exam fees for high-demand occupations

 - Costs associated with transferring or obtaining professional certifications

 - Tools or gear required for work

 To obtain the training, individuals must qualify and must meet certain guidelines.
-Potential trainees need to start at a KentuckianaWorks One-Stop Career Center to find out if they qualify.
-To find out more, visit a KentuckianaWorks One-Stop Career Center and meet with a career counselor.
+Potential trainees need to start at a Kentucky Career Center, formerly KentuckianaWorks One-Stop Career Center in the KentuckianaWorks region, to find out if they qualify.
+To find out more, visit a Kentucky Career Center and meet with a career counselor.
 Some of the KentuckianaWorks Scholarship requirements include that applicants must: